EndPointCorp/end-point-blog/2013/11/07/install-pentaho-bi-server-5-enterprise.html.md

 $ java -jar installer.jar -console
 ```

-Lets start the BI server
+Let’s start the BI server

 ```bash
 biserver-ee$ ./start-pentaho.sh
 ```

-Install the licenses for the plugins by login as admin user (default—​Admin:password) or install through the command line
+Install the licenses for the plugins by login as admin user (default—​Admin:password) or install through the command line:

 Administration -> License -> install licenses for plugin by click +